 Weakened bones and joints can lead to pain and discomfort in everyday activities.
-If you’re looking into options for improving the health of your bones and joints, consider strontium supplementation within a healthy lifestyle.
+If you’re looking into options for improving the health of your bones and joints, consider strontium to promote bone density.

 There tends to be some confusion when it comes to strontium due to the fact there are two variations of this element: strontium ranelate and strontium citrate.